freebayes/freebayes/README.md

 ### Observation qualities

-FreeBayes estimates observation quality using several simple heuristics based on manipulations of the phred-scaled base qualities:
+freebayes estimates observation quality using several simple heuristics based on manipulations of the phred-scaled base qualities:

 * For single-base observations, *mismatches* and *reference observations*: the